 The File Integrity Monitoring Service monitors certain Customer designated files and directories and is designed to alert unexpected changes to those files and directories.
 The Service consists of the installation of a CenturyLink provided software agent (“FIM agent”), as well as the configuration, administration, monitoring, and maintenance and support of that agent.
 The FIM agent is installed on a CenturyLink managed host with supported operating systems associated with any of the CenturyLink managed hosting products listed below.
 “Host” refers to the server or compute infrastructure and its operating system.

 - Custom Managed Server 1.0

 - Virtual Intelligent Hosting Instance

 - CenturyLink will host a pre-installation phone call to gather information and collaboratively define policy templates of file systems and directories that will be monitored.

-- In addition to operating system files and directories, the Service will support monitoring for up to two Customer-defined apps.
+- In addition to operating system files and directories, the Service will support monitoring for up to two Customer-defined applications.

 - CenturyLink will remotely install the FIM agent on the supported host with sufficient privilege to scan all identified files and directories.
 In practice, this means root on UNIX systems and SYSTEM on Windows systems.

-- The installation of the FIM agent may have an impact on the performance (e.g. speed, CPU cycles, memory, etc.) of other apps operating on the host.
+- The installation of the FIM agent may have an impact on the performance (e.g. speed, CPU cycles, memory, etc.) of other applications operating on the host.

 - Configuration of policies consists of: